 Did you know that the average woman will spend an average £90,000 over the course of her life on shoes, accessories and beauty products?
 Even if we average that out to £1000 a year, that works out at an average of around £80 a month.
 During our three months together, you could be saving an average of up to £240!
 And that's nothing compared to the long term savings fro what you will learn!
 This programme is designed to help you save money of course, but really that’s a bonus benefit.
 The main aim of sustainable style is for you to feel good and to love the way you look without apology.

 Join us in the Sustainable Style Studio – we’ve saved a seat just for you!
 You can be joining our next group for just £129 for the 12 week programme, that’s just over £10 a week!
-To join, just click the button below and we'll get you all set up and started to begin classes from Saturday 22nd January 2020.
+To join, just click the button below and we'll get you all set up and started to begin classes from the following Saturday.

 So, to recap, here’s what Sustainable Style Studio is all about: